JamesNewton/HybridDiskEncoder/README.md

 - Done: Write test firmware for PWM control of the LEDs and A2D feedback to PC.
 - Done: Connect LEDs / Sensors to dev board, test and update design
 - Done: Set the PWM levels on the LEDs to get full range response on the A2D
-- Done(ish): Calculate ATAN2 on board and return degrees.
+- Done: Calculate ATAN2 on board and return degrees.
 - TODO: Count slots with the hardware and combine with ATAN2 degrees
 - TODO: Open shaft passthrough <a href="https://github.com/JamesNewton/HybridDiskEncoder/issues/6">#6</a>
 - TODO: Add support for Single Track Grey Code absolute position.
 See <a href="https://github.com/JamesNewton/HybridDiskEncoder/issues/5">#5</a>